smaslenko/instant-mvp/README.md

 ![](https://github.com/smaslenko/instant-mvp/workflows/Android%20CI/badge.svg)

 # instant-mvp
-Lightweight MVP library that binds your Activity or Fragment to the model-view-presenter trio.
+Lightweight Android MVP library that binds your Activity or Fragment to the model-view-presenter trio.

 It consists of several main classes that have to be inharited in order to make library working:
 * `MvpActivity`